-Still, recommendations online advise companies not to delay too long before at least testing the Google Analytics 4 waters.
+Time is running out to test the Google Analytics 4 waters.
 Here are some things you can do:

 - Educate Yourself on GA4 – The transition to Google Analytics 4 is a big deal.
 As a result, there is no shortage of articles, guides and videos you can consume to learn about it.
 Take some time to research so you aren’t going into the switch blind.